 Invasive Plant Mapping

-OARS is surveying invasive aquatic plants - focusing mainly on water chestnut - on the Sudbury, Assabet, and Concord Rivers to map known invasives, find new infestations, and prioritize and track the progress of water chestnut pulling.
-Work started in 2012 on the Assabet River, and extended to the Sudbury and Concord Rivers in 2013.
+OARS is mapping invasive aquatic plants - focusing mainly on water chestnut - on the Sudbury, Assabet, and Concord Rivers to map known populations, find new infestations, and prioritize and track the progress of water chestnut pulling.
+Work started in 2012 on the Assabet River, and extended to the Sudbury and Concord Rivers in 2013 and 2014.

 Invasive non-native species

 Read more about invasive species on the Assabet, Sudbury, and Concord.
 Part of an effective invasives management program is knowing what and where: early identification, prioritizing efforts, and tracking progress.
-OARS’ mapping focuses on a number of invasive aquatic plants in the rivers: water chestnut (know infestations on all three rivers), water hyacinth ( found on the Assabet), water lettuce (found on the Assabet), Eurasian and variable milfoil (infestations on the Sudbury and many ponds), European water clover (reported in MA), curly pondweed, and fanwort.
-Future mappings may include some wetland species including purple loosestrife and common reed.
+OARS’ mapping includes a number of invasive aquatic plants in the rivers: water chestnut (know infestations on all three rivers), water hyacinth ( found once on the Assabet), water lettuce (found once on the Assabet), Eurasian and variable milfoil (infestations on the rivers and many ponds), European water clover (found in the Sudbury River), curly pondweed, and fanwort.

 July 2012, trained OARS’ volunteers took to the river in canoes and kayaks to map invasives.
-MobileMapper GPS units, configured to take data input in the field, let volunteers easily find their location and estimate the size of the assessment grid squares, and enter the data on the spot.
+Handheld GPS units let volunteers easily find their location, estimate the size of the assessment grid squares, and enter the data on the spot.

-In 2013, as part of the SuAsCo CISMA water chestnut control effort, OARS' summer interns surveyed all of the Sudbury, Assabet, and Concord Rivers for water chestnut.
+In 2013 and 2014, as part of the SuAsCo CISMA water chestnut control effort, OARS' summer interns surveyed all of the Sudbury, Assabet, and Concord Rivers for water chestnut.

-View maps showing the density of water chestnuts on the rivers' main stems, developed from the GPS/GIS data collected.
+View the 2013 maps showing the density of water chestnuts on the rivers' main stems, developed from the data collected.